What to do in the garden in December

 In the greenhouse

-- • Wash and discinfect capillary matting before storing it away.
+- • Wash and disinfect capillary matting before storing it away.

-- • Brush heavy snow off of greenhouses and coldframes to prevent the glass being damaged.
+- • Brush heavy snow off the tops of greenhouses and coldframes to prevent the glass being damaged.

 - • Ventilate the greenhouse on warmer days to reduce humidity and the risk of disease.

 - • Prepare greenhouse borders for next spring by working in some manure.
 Leave enough space to add compost later on.